Moving to Arizona in 2026: Everything You Need to Know

 Driver’s license: New Arizona residents must obtain an Arizona driver’s license within 30 days of establishing residency.
 The process requires a visit to an MVD (Motor Vehicle Division) office with proof of identity (passport or birth certificate plus Social Security card), proof of Arizona residency (utility bill or lease agreement), and surrender of your out-of-state license.
 Online appointment scheduling is essential — walk-in waits at busy MVD offices can exceed 2–3 hours.

 Vehicle registration: Vehicles must be registered in Arizona within 15 days of establishing residency.
-Arizona charges a vehicle license tax (VLT) based on the assessed value of the vehicle — typically 60% of the manufacturer’s base retail price in the first year, declining annually.
-For a new vehicle purchased at $45,000, the first-year VLT runs approximately $1,300–$1,500.
-This can be a surprise for residents from states with flat registration fees.
+Arizona charges a vehicle license tax (VLT) based on an assessed value — 60% of the manufacturer’s base retail price in the first year, then falling about 16.25% each year after.
+The rate is $2.80 per $100 of assessed value for a new vehicle, so a car bought at $45,000 carries a first-year VLT of roughly $756.
+It catches out drivers coming from states with flat registration fees.

 Vehicle emissions: Maricopa and Pima counties (Phoenix and Tucson metro areas) require emissions testing every two years for gasoline-powered vehicles.
 Electric vehicles are exempt.
 The test takes about 15 minutes at certified stations and costs $17.